amdad121/breeze-api-vue/README.md

 ### Authentication Middleware

-This Nuxt application contains a custom `auth` middleware, designed to abstract all authentication logic away from your pages.
+This Vue application contains a custom `auth` middleware, designed to abstract all authentication logic away from your pages.
 In addition, the middleware can be used to access the currently authenticated user:

 ```js
 // First create a route inside router/index.js file